October 25, 2023

 9:00 AM - 10:30 AM

-Michael Perlin, JD and Heather Ellis Cucolo, JD present a live professional training program on Continuity of Care and the Street-Jail-Hospital Revolving Door in partnership with the Mental Disability Law and Policy Associates.
+Michael Perlin, JD and Heather Ellis Cucolo, JD present a live virtual professional training program on Continuity of Care and the Street-Jail-Hospital Revolving Door in partnership with the Mental Disability Law and Policy Associates.

 There is a well-documented “shuttle process” by which individuals committed to psychiatric institutions (having been charged with minor “nuisance”-type criminal offenses) are often stabilized, returned to jail to await trial, and then returned to the hospital following relapse.